• Skip to primary navigation

 • Heavy Cream or Heavy Whipping Cream.
 This is critical, you need a rich cream that’s heavy on the fat (at least 30%) in order for it to ultimately whip properly.
 See my FAQ section below if you are seeking an alternative cream (including a non-dairy option).

 • Confectioners Sugar.
-I use confectioners sugar instead of granulated sugar because the cornstarch in confectioners sugar prevents the whipped cream from weeping when it sits out.
+I use confectioners sugar instead of granulated sugar because the cornstarch in confectioners helps to stabilize the homemade whipped cream, helping it to last longer and keep its shape better.
 It of course also adds sweetness.
-Because of the sugar, this recipe could also be considered “chantilly cream”.
+Because of the sugar, this recipe could also be considered “chantilly cream” (and can be used on a Chantilly cake!).

 • Vanilla Extract.
 This adds a simple but necessary flavor that takes the cream to the next level.